MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ### Artifact

 An artifact is any file that's generated and captured from an experiment's run or job.
 An artifact could be a model serialized as a pickle file, the weights of a PyTorch or TensorFlow model, or a text file containing the coefficients of a linear regression.
-Some artifacts have nothing to do with the model itself but contain configurations to run the model, preprocessing information, or sample data.
+Some artifacts have nothing to do with the model itself but contain run configurations, preprocessing information, or sample data.
 Artifacts can have various formats.

 You can log artifacts as follows: